rlthomasgames/kitsune/README.md

 Main branch of the project contains:
 ````
 kitsune-wrapper                 :   the wrapper

 kitsune-wrapper-library         :   the shared library

 kitsune-wrapper-extensions      :   early injectable extension examples,
                                     dynamic loading and code execution of
                                     external unlinked packages

-kitsune-wrapper-examples   :  coming soon! - games and stuff :)
+kitsune-wrapper-app-examples    :   coming soon! - games and stuff :)
 ````

 # Further reading

 **More information coming...**
+<p style="font-size: smaller; font-style: italic; background-color: gray" onclick="alert('you sweaty scumbag fox')" content="In Japanese folklore, kitsune are foxes that possess paranormal
+abilities that increase as they get older and wiser." />

-<p style="font-size: smaller; font-style: italic">In Japanese folklore, kitsune are foxes that possess paranormal abilities that increase as they get older and wiser.</p>
+_In Japanese folklore, kitsune are foxes that possess paranormal abilities that increase as they get older and wiser._